rpm-software-management/rpm/docs/manual/users_and_groups.md

 users, the group provide does not have an EVR here, only explicitly created groups will have the encoded sysusers.d line as EVR.

-# Non-systemd operating systems
+# Implementation

-On non-systemd platforms, it's possible to use either systemd-standalone-sysusers as a drop-in solution, or rpm can be configured to use a custom script instead of systemd-sysusers for user and group creation by overriding `%__systemd_sysusers` macro in the main rpm configuration.
+RPM by default does not actually use `systemd-sysusers` but has it's own shell script (`sysusers.sh`) that calls out to `useradd` and `groupadd`.
+The program used can be configured with the `%__systemd_sysusers` macro.
+It is possible to point it to the `systemd-sysusers` utility but that may be undesired as it add systemd as a dependency to RPM.

+On systems that do neither have `useradd` and `groupadd` nor systemd a custom script or program can be used.
 Such a script needs to read sysusers.d lines from the standard input and interpret these into calls native user and group creation tools as appropriate.
 The script needs to handle `--root <path>` argument for chroot installations - the script runs *from outside* of any possible chroot, and care must be taken to avoid changing the host in such a case.